In Mexico, the civil law legal system is applicable.

 For their part, the 32 state governments have judicial power to decide local civil and commercial matters and criminal controversies, while the federal judicial power decides federal matters, such as IP, foreign investment, commercial matters and criminal matters that fall under federal jurisdiction.

 In general terms, Mexico is open to foreign investment, although it is necessary to obtain authorisation for foreign investment to participate, directly or indirectly, in more than 49% of the capital stock of the following:

-At the same time, some activities are restricted in terms of foreign investment, such as:
+At the same time, some activities are restricted in terms of foreign investment, such as the following.

 In order to obtain authorisation for foreign investments, it is necessary to file the following documentation before the National Foreign Investments Commission:

 Such authority has a maximum time of 45 business days in order to issue its resolution.
 Should the authority deny the authorisation, this means that the agreements, by-laws and all actions carried out by the parties are null and void, and therefore not enforceable with third parties.

 Any foreigner who is involved in the act of incorporation of any company in Mexico, or who at any future time acquires an interest in or participates in such company, shall be considered because of that simple act as a Mexican national regarding said interest or participation, as well as regarding the goods, rights, concessions, participations or interests which such company might acquire, or the rights and obligations derived from the agreements entered into by the company.
 Such foreigner therefore agrees not to invoke the protection of its government, under the penalty for failure to comply with same, of forfeiting said interest or participations in favour of the Mexican nation.

 According to the Mexican legal system, all decisions rendered by the administrative authorities can be appealed before the Federal Court for Administrative Affairs (FCAA) through a Nullity Claim or, before the same authority that rendered the resolution to be appealed, through a Review Recourse.